harleyqscott/yoga/README.md

 ### End goal
 gather user input and calculate averages for places in future sessions. do this by calculating how many attended and how many places were left.

+### Future goals
+In the future i would like to incorperate images so users can usually see how many spaces are left.